APNIC-net/rpki-mft-number-demo/README.md

     #

 Various commands are provided for writing the tests.
-For example, `manifest-number-decrease` can be stepped through in more detail like
+For example, `manifest-number-regression` can be stepped through in more detail like
 so:

     # /sbin/service rsync start